tanmatt/QuoteOfTheDay/README.md

 - Wed Oct 16 07:00:06 2024 | Be true to your work, your word, and your friend. - Henry David Thoreau
 - Thu Oct 17 07:00:06 2024 | A positive attitude gives you power over your circumstances instead of circumstances having power over you. - Joyce Meyer
 - Fri Oct 18 07:00:07 2024 | Men of age object too much, consult too long, adventure too little, repent too soon, and seldom drive business home to the full period, but content themselves with a mediocrity of success. - Dale Carnegie
+- Sat Oct 19 07:00:06 2024 | Friendship is but another name for an alliance with the follies and the misfortunes of others.
+Our own share of miseries is sufficient: why enter then as volunteers into those of another? - Thomas Jefferson